Beachfront Tent for a Secluded Getaway on Vancouver Island near Ucluelet, British ColumbiaUcluelet, British Columbia (Canada)

 "Mussel Beach is truly a magical, serene and secluded place to camp on the increasingly hectic camping scene of Vancouvet Island.
 Our glamping experie…"

 Guests can experience a beachfront glamping getaway in one of five luxurious tents on the water, near Tofino, British Columbia.
+Beachcomber's oceanfront site is on the main beach area, across from the playing field and beside Yogi Cozy Trailer.
 The private beachfront safari tent gives guests a fantastic view for the duration of their stay.
 All tents are built on wooden decks complete with a covered porch and two Adirondack chairs for sitting back and enjoying the view.
 The requisite hammock hangs nearby, and a rock fire pit is ready for guests on the beach.
 The Vancouver Island made tents are of heavy, weather-resistant cotton with two windows and a zippered front door, with screens to keep out the occasional mosquito.
 Each tent has a wood-burning stove to keep glampers warm, dry and cozy, or if they prefer there is a fire pit on site.
 The tent is just a short walk to the cedar-sided outhouse and west coast-style outdoor showers.

-The tent accommodates four guests comfortably, with a hand made cedar queen bed, luxurious linens, and a double futon couch.
+The tent accommodates 2 adults and 2 children comfortably, with a hand made cedar queen bed, luxurious linens, and a double futon couch.
 There is a table and four chairs to dine inside as well as lighting and games.
 Each tent comes with an outdoor kitchenette, a Weber barbecue, a propane camp stove, dishes, cutlery, pots, pans, a french press, an espresso maker, a kettle, basic spices, and oils and vinegar's to prepare a waterfront feast!

 Guests at this unique property will enjoy a variety of amenities for a comfortable glamping getaway on Vancouver Island.
 Inside the tent, guests will find an inviting queen-size bed with all linens provided, a comfortable sofa, and a wood-burning stove.
 Outside, the campsite features its own fully-equipped outdoor kitchen with a camp stove, a covered porch, a double hammock, and a fire pit.
 Glampers will also have access to a shared cedar outhouse with a toilet, a sink, and a separate gravity-fed shower with hot water.